Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Dylan Thomas and The Force That Through The Green Fuse
+Dylan Thomas And A Summary of The Force That Through The Green Fuse

 There's no doubt he wrote some of the most intensely lyrical poetry of the 20th century.
 What most people don't know is that over half of it was created before he'd reached the age of 21.